 Is any test preparation needed to ensure the quality of the sample?

-Current standards recommend that lipid testing be done when you are fasting.
+Current standards recommend that lipid testing be done while fasting.
 For 9 to 12 hours before the test, only water is permitted.
-Follow any instructions you are given.
+Follow any instructions provided by the healthcare practitioner or lab.